algorithmiaio/sample-apps/algo-dev-demo/tensorflow-mnist-gpu/README.md

 4. Create a file in the directory structure to the left of your code in the Web IDE by clicking on "**+** New File" and call it "loadmnistdata.py" then copy and paste from [loadmnistdata.py](https://github.com/algorithmiaio/sample-apps/blob/master/algo-dev-demo/tensorflow-mnist-gpu/loadmnistdata.py).

 ### Add Dependencies
-1. Click the **"Dependencies"** button in the grey navbar.
+1. Click the **"Dependencies"** button in the grey navbar and note that the following dependency is already added:
-2. Add Dependencies to the CRAN file under the ones that already exist, adding:
 ```
-tensorflow-gpu==1.2.0
+tensorflow-gpu==1.12
 ```

 ### Code Description